bizl/sd-todoist/README.md

   1/ update connection string in appSettings.json.
 Replace |DataDirectory| with the system file path to your web solution e.g. c:\\|full-path|\\sd-todoist\\src\\SeamlessDigital.Todo.API\\App_Data\\todoist.mdf.
 Repeat Step 3 above.

- 2/  if issues persist, navigate to the App_Data folder,  find "aspnet-CustomerManager.Web.mdf", right click. go to Security tab and  give "Full control" to "Authenticated Users"
+ 2/  if issues persist, navigate to the App_Data folder,  find "todoist.mdf", right click. go to Security tab and  give "Full control" to "Authenticated Users"

   3/ If issues exist, try loading the database in SSMS (Sql Server Management Studio) and using your customer server name and credentials